Collie in an Apartment

 Noise Level

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Collies have particular requirements based on their large size, heavy shedding level, and genetic predispositions to collie eye anomaly and hip dysplasia.
+Collies sit in the large-size category, shed at a heavy level, and carry documented risk for collie eye anomaly and hip dysplasia — those three factors drive most of the daily-care decisions.

 Exercise Solutions